 Dock Party 1.0 was approved for sale in the App Store on June 14, 2018.
 In the 3 years that followed, I successfully submitted 11 updates, up to and including version 2.0.2.

 My submission of version 2.0.3 was rejected by App Review, however, because of an App Sandbox entitlement that is suddenly no longer being granted, even though the version that remains available for purchase uses the same capability.
 (It just does so with more bugs and fewer features!)
 The entitlement in question relates to System Events, access to which is critical to Dock Party for purposes of determining and monitoring changes to the precise dimensions and location of the user’s Dock.

 I spent considerable time working with App Review and code-level support to find a solution.
 The Apple team members I communicated with were generally responsive, but in the end they were unable to offer an alternative mechanism that would allow Dock Party to function without the newly off-limits entitlement.

 So here we are.

-I would never have attempted to distribute Dock Party if not for Apple’s App Store.
-So I appreciate that, and I think the App Store is a great thing in general.
-I don’t even mind the 15% they pocket.
-I do wish Apple were more concerned with screening for apps that are actually potentially dangerous rather than layering on blanket restrictions that only serve to prevent trustworthy developers from accessing the full potential of macOS.
+If not for Apple’s App Store, I would never have attempted to distribute Dock Party.
+So I appreciate its utility.
+I don’t even mind the 15% Apple pockets (30% in some cases), but I do wish Apple would put more resources into screening for potentially dangerous apps during App Review instead of layering on increasingly rigid restrictions that only serve to prevent trustworthy developers from accessing the full potential of macOS.